Draggie306/EditingCheatSheets/A Level/A Level OCR Geography - Human.md

 There is some evidence that the bottom 10% of the pay scale in the UK has had wage growth suppressed by EU immigration.
 However, the overall relative wage growth is 49% since 1992 and the top 50% of employees have seen the opposite effect: that EU immigation has increased natives' wage growth, and for the top 10% it has grown by 35%.

 Migrants fom the new EU joiners are more likely to be in employment.
 As of 2019 over 83% of these new immigrants had almost a 10% lead compared to natives and other pre-2004 EU members.
+Conformatively to

+According to the Financial Times, there is no evidence that European migrants come to live a life on benefits or take jobs from Britons.

 ### Inter-regional migration
 Today, the amount of south-south migration has outpaced south-north or north-north.